Davin-IBM/Proof-of-Technology/DSX/Lab-2/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/index.html) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/spark.png" height="150"/>](http://spark.apache.org/)

+In this lab, you will use SparkML in IBM Data Science Experience to run generated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a dashDB database.

 ## Objectives:
 Upon completing the lab, you will know how to:

-1. Read data from dashDB to run through machine learning algorithms.
-2. Prepare data for machine learning.
-3. Identify a column lable for supervised learning.
+Connect to the database and read in the data

-4. Assemble and transform features for machine learning.
+1. Connect to a database and read data used for machine learning.
+2. Identify labels and transform data.
+3. Conduct feature engineering for algorithm data.
+4. Declare a machine learning model.
-5. Setup a Spark pipeline for processing.
+5. Setup the Pipeline for data transofms and training.
-6. Split training and test data.
+6. Train the data.
-7. Train, validate, and tune algorithms.
+7. Show and evaluate machine learning results.
-8. Load trained data back to dashDB.
+8. Automatically tune machine learning results.
+9. Score data and load  into a new table in dashDB.

 ## Instructions: